R2Northstar/NorthstarWiki/docs/using-northstar/advanced.md

 # Advanced Options

 {% hint style="warning" %}
 This is a section detailing the more advanced parts of using Northstar, with some of them having a chance to potentially mess with your game.
-Setting your level too high, for example, will lock you out of the game until you reset your entire player stats, progress, and loadouts.
+Setting your level too high, for example, will lock you out of Northstar's multiplayer until you reset your entire player stats, progress, and loadouts.
 {% endhint %}

 ## Mod profiles <a href="#profiles" id="profiles"></a>